A Mother and Baby Walk into a Trap

 Lisa Manderach lost her life because the aforementioned Dungeons and Dragons enthusiast, one Caleb Fairley, age 21, reportedly considered her the embodiment of beauty he’d been wanting to seize.

 Fairley also killed Devon, the baby daughter Lisa shared with husband James Mandarach.
-The murders initially left James, called Jimmy, a subject of suspicion because, as we know from countless other Forensic Files, the spouse did it.
+The murders initially made James, called Jimmy, a suspect because, as we know from countless other Forensic Files, the spouse did it.

 Lenient system?
 Jimmy had reported Lisa missing when she failed to return home from shopping by dinner time.
 Fortunately, investigators found glaring evidence of Fairley’s guilt within days of the murder and built a case so solid that the attacker ended up sentenced to two consecutive life terms for two counts of second-degree murder.

 Still, “Shopping Spree,” the Forensic Files episode about the murders, left me curious about an epilogue for Fairley.

 He came from an affluent family, is white, and was young when he committed his crimes — all factors that can favorably tip the scales of justice.
 On the other hand, the judicial system rarely takes kindly to anyone who kills a mother or child, or both.

 Before getting into the most recent information on Fairley, here’s a recap of the episode along with some additional facts culled from internet sources.